tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Commonly used server error responses are:

 * `500` - Internal Server Error: A technical error occurred in the webhook.
-* `502` - Bad Gateway: The upstream ERP system is not available
+* `502` - Bad Gateway: The upstream ERP system is not available.
-* `503` - Service Unavailable: The webhook is currently not available, but is expected to be available soon.
+* `503` - Service Unavailable: The webhook is currently not available.
-* `504` - Gateway Timeout: There was a timeout when connecting to the upstream ERP system
+* `504` - Gateway Timeout: There was a timeout when connecting to the upstream ERP system.

 ## The polling pattern